 Pupil Premium & It’s Benefits…

-Pupil Premium is additional funding given to schools to raise the attainment of disadvantaged pupils and close the attainment gap between them and their peers.
+Pupil Premium is additional funding given to schools to raise the attainment of disadvantaged children and close the attainment gap between them and their peers.

-Pupil Premium funding is paid to schools according to the number of pupils who have been:
+Pupil Premium funding is paid to schools according to the number of children who have been: